Our Credit Information Policy

 Contacting credit reporting bodies

-You have the right to request credit reporting bodies (including Equifax) not to:
+You have the right to request credit reporting bodies (including Equifax, whose details are set out above) not to:

 - use your credit-related information to pre-screen your eligibility to receive direct marketing from credit providers; and

-- use or disclose your credit-related information, if you believe on reasonable grounds that you have been, or are likely to be, a victim of fraud.
+- use or disclose your credit-related information for a period, if you believe on reasonable grounds that you have been, or are likely to be, a victim of fraud.

-How to access or correct your credit-related information
+How you can access or correct your credit-related information

 We take reasonable steps to sure that the credit-related information that we collect, use, hold and disclose about you is accurate, complete and up-to-date and (in relation to the purpose of our use or disclosure) is relevant to that purpose.